shakes76/PatternAnalysis-2024/recognition/GFNet_Alzheimer_Classification_47443433/README.md

 - **Pretrained on**: ImageNet
 - **Patch Size**: 16x16 pixels

-#### Why DeiT is a Strong Choice for Alzheimer's Classification
+#### Why DeiT for Alzheimer's Classification?

 ##### 1. **Maximises Minimal Data**
-   DeiT was built with data efficiency in mind, which is essential for medical imaging datasets like ADNI where labeled examples are often scarce.
-Thanks to its unique distillation token, DeiT is able to achieve high accuracy without needing large amounts of labeled data.
-This feature makes it particularly useful for Alzheimer’s classification, where obtaining ample, labeled MRI scans can be challenging. [[1](https://arxiv.org/abs/2012.12877)]
+   DeiT was built with data efficiency in mind, which is essential for medical imaging datasets like ADNI where labelled examples are often scarce.
+Thanks to its unique distillation token, DeiT is able to achieve high accuracy without needing large amounts of labelled data.
+This feature makes it particularly useful for Alzheimer’s classification, where obtaining ample, labelled MRI scans can be challenging. [[1](https://arxiv.org/abs/2012.12877)]

 ##### 2. **Attention Mechanism**
 DeiT’s attention mechanism helps the model focus on key areas within brain scans, making it easier to spot the subtle structural differences that may indicate Alzheimer’s.
 Unlike traditional CNNs, which often only capture small, localised features, DeiT’s transformer design is able to recognise both fine details and the overall structure.
 This makes DeiT particularly effective for medical imaging, where seeing both the small and big picture is essential. [[3](https://arxiv.org/abs/1706.03762)]